 Research shows that for each human, there are 1,000 pounds of termites.
 That’s a reasonably crazy ratio in my opinion; no wonder infestations are so common!

-Do you have any interesting facts about termites that you’d like to share here?
-Let us know in the comments section below!
+Do you know any fun facts about termites?
+Share them in the comments below!